 The proponents of user interface copyright claim that it would protect small companies from being wiped out by large competitors.
 Yet look around: today's interface copyright plaintiffs are large, established companies.
 User interface copyright is crushing when the interface is an effective standard.
-However, a small company is vulnerable when their product is little used, and its interface is little known.
+However, a small company is vulnerable when its product is little used, and its interface is little known.
 In this situation, user interface copyright won't help the small company much.

-Imagine a small company with 10,000 customers.
-A large company may believe there is a potential market for a similar product of a million users that the small company has not reached.
+Imagine a small company with 10,000 customers: a large company may believe there is a potential market of a million users, not reached by the small company, for a similar product.
 The large company will try to use its marketing might to reach them before the small company can.

 User interface copyright won't change this outcome.
-Forcing the large company to develop an incompatible interface will have little effect on the majority of potential customers, those who have not learned the other interface.
+Forcing the large company to develop an incompatible interface will have little effect on the majority of potential customers-those who have not learned the other interface.
 They will buy from the large company anyway.